hitokiri-mata/katacoda-courses/kubernetes-containers/go/step4-basic-container.md

 <img align="right" src="/javajon/courses/kubernetes-containers/go/assets/metaweather.png" width="200">

 The functionality is still simple in a single file, but builds a bit more logic.
 The application grabs weather data from the [MetaWeather source](https://www.metaweather.com/) and with some JSON fiddling it extracts the text description of the current weather in London.
 I'm sure you can guess what it might often say.
+These two English artists reflect the same sentiment.

 > These are my two drops of rain<br>
 > Waiting on the window-pane... -- A. A. Milne

+> And here, if I'm very much mistaken, comes the eclipse...<br>
+> Rain.
+Uh-hmm.
+Well, what a shame, the rain is beginning to come down now here at Lord's...<br>
+> -- Monty Python, Eclipse of the Sun

 The code is in just three small functions.